Chennai Mofussil Bus Terminus: History

 In the 1990s, inter-city buses from Chennai were operated from Broadway bus terminus in George Town and from few other locations such as Saidapet.
 As a part of the first master plan for the development of the city, a new bus terminus was planned on the Inner Ring Road in Koyambedu between the South Asian Games village and the vegetable market.
-Construction of the new Chennai mofussil bus terminus started on 6 June 1999 and it was inaugurated on 18 November 2002 for public use by J. Jayalalithaa, then Chief Minister of Tamil Nadu.
+Construction of the new Chennai mofussil bus terminus started on 6 June 1999 and it was inaugurated on 18 November 2002 for public use by J. Jayalalithaa, then chief minister of Tamil Nadu.
 On 9 October 2018, the Government of Tamil Nadu renamed the bus terminus as Puratchi Thalaivar Dr. M.G.R.
-Bus Terminus in honour of former Chief Minister of Tamil Nadu M. G. Ramachandran.
+Bus Terminus in honour of former chief minister M. G. Ramachandran.

 Infrastructure and operations

 It is spread over an area of 36 acre with a built-up area of 17840 ft2.
-The terminus is operated by Chennai Metropolitan Development Authority and has six platforms in three bus fingers with 180 bus bays.
+The terminus is operated by Chennai Metropolitan Development Authority and has six platforms with 180 bus bays.
 In 2005, the terminus was accredited with the ISO 9001:2000 quality certification for its quality management.
 It has a parking area for 60 buses and can accommodate 270 buses at any given time.
-It has a 25000 ft2 parking space for auto rickshaws, cabs and private cars, and 16000 sqft parking space for two-wheeler.
+It has a 25000 ft2 open parking space for auto rickshaws, taxis and private cars, and 16000 sqft parking space for two-wheeler.
 Additional underground parking lots were added in 2010 and 2013.
-Other facilities and amenities include restaurants, locker rooms, travel offices, shops, supermarkets, ATMs, dorimtories, toilets, drinking water, emergency care centre, pharmacy, internet and access facilities for disabled.
+Other facilities and amenities include restaurants, locker rooms, travel offices, shops, supermarkets, ATMs, dorimtories, toilets, drinking water dispensers, emergency care centre, pharmacies, Wi-Fi, and access facilities for the disabled.